koenderks/jfa/cran-comments.md

 This is a resubmission for version 0.7.0.
 In this version I have:

-* Added a new function.
+* Added a new function for algorithmic auditing.
+* Fixed deprecated stan syntax for new CRAN version.

 ## Test environments